In A Nutshell

 The best portable water filters available today are:

 - The Lifesaver Bottle 6000.
 Filters down to 0.015 microns (15 nanometers).
-This means will filter all pathogens out of water, including viruses.
+This means it will filter all pathogens out of your water, including viruses.
 Costs about $160.

 I recommend using a Lifesaver Bottle for overseas travel, where viruses may be present in the water.

 Another reliable method of killing all pathogens in water is using chlorine dioxide tablets, such as Katadyn Micropur Purification Tablets.

 Portable filters are designed primarily to remove pathogens from outdoor water.
 Some units also include carbon filters to reduce VOCs and toxic metals in the water.